Time to Clean your Mud Tires

 You put your Mud Tires to the test and just conquered the muddiest terrain known to man (or at least you tell yourself that) after your celebratory beverage you glance over at "Old Betty" (or your trucks nickname) and realize the badge of mud can quickly result in combat wounds (paint chips).
 Yes, you have come to the conclusion it is time for a complete wash.

-Mud Terrain Tires that clog with mud and debris result in less traction and overall grip.
+Mud Terrain Tires that clog with mud and debris resulting in less traction and overall grip.
 The results can leave you stuck in the mud, so to avoid this from ever happening we recommend cleaning out the lugs of your tires before conquering a tough ride.
 Below are our recommendations of how to clean out your tires!

 Cleaning Step One: Equipment